Who we are

 Nicholas Gan

-Nick is currently the Chief Operating Officer of Phosphate Resources Limited (PRL), a role that utilises his expertise across operations, finance, business diversification and growth, and corporate governance.
+Nick is a Chartered Accountant with experience across mining, beverages and financial services industries.
+He is currently the Chief Executive Officer for PRL Group, a role that utilises his expertise across operations, finance, business diversification and growth, and corporate governance.

 More about Nicholas Gan